 This Agreement shall terminate on the Expiration Date unless otherwise terminated earlier in accordance with the provisions set forth in this Agreement.

-Contractor’s Certified QHPs shall be deemed decertified and shall cease to operate as a Certified QHPs as defined at 10 CCR § 6410 immediately upon termination or expiration of this Agreement in the event uninterrupted continuation of agreement between the Exchange and Contractor is not achieved pursuant to either: (i) an extension of the term of the Agreement based upon the mutual agreement of the parties that is documented pursuant to a written amendment, or (ii) Contractor and the Exchange enter into a new agreement that is effective immediately upon the expiration of this Agreement.
+Contractor’s QHPs shall be deemed decertified and shall cease to operate as QHPs as defined at 10 CCR § 6410 immediately upon termination or expiration of this Agreement in the event uninterrupted continuation of agreement between the Exchange and Contractor is not achieved pursuant to either: (i) an extension of the term of the Agreement based upon the mutual agreement of the parties that is documented pursuant to a written amendment, or (ii) Contractor and the Exchange enter into a new agreement that is effective immediately upon the expiration of this Agreement.
 There shall be no automatic renewal of this Agreement or recertification of Contractor’s QHPs upon expiration of the term of this Agreement.
 Contractor may appeal the decertification of its QHP that will result in connection with the termination of this Agreement and such appeal shall be conducted pursuant to the Exchange’s process in accordance with applicable laws, rules and regulations.

-All duties and obligations of the Exchange and Contractor shall cease upon termination of the Agreement and the decertification of Contractor’s Certified QHPs that shall occur upon the termination of this Agreement, except as set forth below or otherwise provided in the Agreement:
+All duties and obligations of the Exchange and Contractor shall cease upon termination of the Agreement and the decertification of Contractor’s QHPs that shall occur upon the termination of this Agreement, except as set forth below or otherwise provided in the Agreement:

 Each party shall remain liable for any rights, obligations, or liabilities that have accrued or arise from activities carried on by it under this Agreement prior to the effective date of termination.